 There is a new requirement for abortion service providers to submit an annual abortion report on service provision, the workforce and abortion counselling workforce (where the service provides abortion counselling), service access, costs, sex selection abortion enquiries and service refusal information.

 Providers must submit this report to the Ministry of Health by 31 March each year.
 The first report on services provided and workforce for 2021 is due on 31 March 2022.

-Guidance has been developed to help abortion service providers understand the new data and reporting requirements, including a walk-through of the reporting process and the monthly online notification form.
+Guidance has been developed to help abortion service providers understand the new data and reporting requirements, including a walk-through of the annual report template and the updated abortion notification form.

 You can find this information on Learn Online, the Ministry’s training and guidance hub for health practitioners.

-If you require access to the monthly or annual abortion notification reporting templates, or if you have questions about the reporting requirements, please get in touch at [email protected].
+If you require access to the annual abortion report template or online notification form, or if you have questions about the reporting requirements, please get in touch at [email protected].

 The Ministry is also required to collect and report on sterilisation provision under the Contraception, Sterilisation, and Abortion (CSA) Act 1977.

 More information is on the Sterilisation legislation page